 I believe we can be respected if only we will learn how to be calm when we are criticized.
 Also let us have a gender friendly society.

-williams kingsley about 1 year ago from lagos state nigeria
+williams kingsley over 1 year ago from lagos state nigeria

 My comment is that you should stand firm as a man.

-ifediora ifeanyi about 1 year ago from anambra state
+ifediora ifeanyi over 1 year ago from anambra state